 Kathleen Mullen (she/her), Queer Films – Lead Curator

-Since 2014 Kathleen has been part of Three Dollar Bill Cinema (TDBC) team as Festival Director of Seattle Queer Film Festival.
-And yearly works with Whistler Film Festival as their guest services manager.
-She co-teaches the course for the student-led Skoden Indigenous Film Festival at Simon Fraser University, in addition to the student-led Lesley University Independent Film Festival.
+Since 2014 Kathleen has been part of the Three Dollar Bill Cinema (TDBC) team and is currently the Artistic Director of the Seattle Queer Film Festival.
+She also works with the Whistler Film Festival and co-teaches the student-led Skoden Indigenous Film Festival at Simon Fraser University.
 She is a filmmaker and consultant with her company Letter K Media.

 José Luis Cano

 José Luis Cano is a graduate of the Dolores del Río Cinematography and Acting Center in Durango with a specialty in Filmmaking.
 He participated in the IMCINE National Network of Audiovisual Poles for documentary cinema and has taken online training courses on scriptwriting and independent cinema.
 Since 2019 he is one of the programmers of the Vancouver Latin American Film Festival and since 2020 he is also a programmer of the Muestra Itinerante de Cine MX.
 His short films as director and producer have been part of multiple festivals and he usually collaborates on independent Mexican feature films.